git/git.github.io/rev_news/drafts/edition-104.md

   `11 +++++++--`.

-  There were already a `diff.statGraphWidth=<width>` configuration option to limit the width of the graph part, and `--stat-name-width=<width>` and `--stat-graph-width=<width>` command line options to limit the width of the name and graph part respectively.
+  There were already a `diff.statGraphWidth=<width>` configuration option to limit the width of the graph part, and also `--stat-name-width=<width>` and `--stat-graph-width=<width>` command line options to limit the width of the name and graph part, respectively.
 So it was logical to add the missing configuration option.

-  These options are especially useful for people using very large terminals, to prevent stat output from using a lot of columns.
+  These options are especially useful for people using very large terminals, to prevent "stat" output from using a lot of columns.

-  The new `diff.statNameWidth=<width>` was designed to be ignored by `git format-patch`, in the same way as `diff.statGraphWidth=<width>`, because that command already respects the traditional 80-column standard.
+  The new `diff.statNameWidth=<width>` was designed to be ignored by `git format-patch` in the same way as `diff.statGraphWidth=<width>`, because that command already respects the traditional 80-column standard.

   Before sending this patch, Dragan had sent
   [an RFC email](https://lore.kernel.org/git/eb8f524eca3975f086715ec32a8a1fbb@manjaro.org/)
-  asking if such a patch would be accepted which led to an interesting discussion between him and Junio Hamano, the Git maintainer, about the fact that we often cannot promise anything about an hypothetical patch before actually seeing it on the mailing list.
+  asking if such a patch would be accepted, which led to an interesting discussion between him and Junio Hamano, the Git maintainer, about the fact that we often cannot promise anything about a hypothetical patch before actually seeing it on the mailing list.

   Junio reviewed the actual patch and wondered if it would be possible